w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-[Non-web software](#software) and [non-web documents](#document) technologies that do not provide attributes that support identifying the expected meaning for the form input data are not in scope for this success criterion.</div>
+[Non-web software](#software) and [non-web document](#document) technologies that do not provide attributes that support identifying the expected meaning for the form input data are not in scope for this success criterion.</div>
 <div class="note">

 For non-web software and non-web documents that present input fields, the terms for the input purposes would be the equivalent terms to those listed in the WCAG 2 section [Input Purposes for User Interface Components](https://www.w3.org/TR/WCAG22/#input-purposes) that are supported by the technology used.